gojimmypi/VerilogLanguageExtension/LatticeDiscussion.md

 Hopefully these free and honest suggestions, with no risk to me regarding company politics or history... can make a difference.

+## Summary

+Lattice should consider:

+* Officially embrace the open source communnity and create an "ecosystem" of FPGA products
+* Focus on Software Engineers and allow them to use any IDE
+* Expand Technical Cooperation and Communication

 ## Objective

-Have Lattice Semiconductor actively engage with the open source community; officially and directly support continued learning opportunities.
+Have Lattice Semiconductor actively engage with the open source community; officially and directly support continued learning opportunities with any IDE.

 There's just a 30 minute slot for discussion.
 If well presented there could be future opportunities for continued dialog.